Most superheroes have an origin story but, in real life, special forces origin stories can end up portraying their protagonists as superheroes.

 "In the quiet village of Oradour-sur-Glane, in response to the harassment of the Resistance, a unit of Das Reich herded women and children into the church, rounded up the men of the village and shot them, then set fire to the church.

 "In all, over 600 men, women and children perished."

 A nearby SAS unit subsequently got into a battle with the SS.
 They killed 20 of the enemy but 32 of the SAS were captured.

 Given the same treatment as the locals had been, they were taken into a wood and shot.

-Accounts varied with regards to whether the SAS, having moved position to avoid being detected, were disadvantaged by being relatively lightly armed (i.e. because they’d left their heavier weapons behind in the rush).
+Accounts varied with regards to whether the SAS, having moved position to avoid being detected, were disadvantaged by being relatively lightly armed (i.e. because they had left their heavier weapons behind in the rush).

-An officer supports this notion: “A Colt automatic (pistol) is definitely insufficient.
-Every man should have some long-ranged weapon, either a .30 carbine or a Bren gun.”
+An officer supports this notion, saying: "A Colt automatic (pistol) is definitely insufficient.
+Every man should have some long-ranged weapon, either a .30 carbine or a Bren gun."

 Their next battle was more successful, with the SAS successfully rescuing a few downed American airmen and calling in an airstrike to knock out an enemy force of about 1,500.